 - a marketing and advertising plan

-- a summary of all expenses itemised
+- an itemised summary of all expenses

-Incentives that may be offered
+Marketing and advertising incentives that may be offered

-- Some real estate agents will provide most of the marketing expenses complementary
+- Some real estate agents will provide most of the marketing expenses complementary.

-Selling a house tips and tricks
+Selling a house - tips and tricks

 - If the agent's estimate in your appraisal seems too good to be true, it might be.